Skip to main content

 We've designed this to be as calm and straightforward as possible.
 No pressure, no confusing jargon.
 Just the information you need to understand your situation.

-Answer a Few Questions
+Answer Guided Questions

-We Analyze Your Answers
+We Organize Your Information

-Many medical conditions may meet SSA criteria
+Many medical conditions are covered in SSA’s published criteria

 Musculoskeletal